michhar/counting-objects-with-azure-video-analyzer/deploy/readme.md

 Use this information and folder if you wish to redeploy the edge modules of this solution or reset the edge modules to what comes with the Percept DK (mainly for degugging).

+You may also change the ML model used to another - either [prebuilt (object detectors only)](https://github.com/microsoft/azure-percept-advanced-development#model-urls) or [custom built](https://github.com/microsoft/azure-percept-advanced-development/tree/main/machine-learning-notebooks/transfer-learning-custom-azureml).

 ## Contents of the `arm_templates` folder

 The "Deploy to Azure" button uses these files under the hood.
 It can be useful to understand what is happening when one clicks the button.